Haileybury/canvas-scripts/README.md

 # canvas-scripts
-A collection of usefule scripts for Canvas LMS
+A collection of useful scripts for Canvas LMS